gssoto03/itsweek7/README.md

 # It's week 7.
 Oh no.

 Here's some example code and some basic explanations/resources for this awful, awful week.
+My code certainly isn't perfect, but it'll serve as reference.

 ## Basics
 Assembly is a low-level language that communicates with the cpu.
 In these programs, we use NASM and 32-bit registers along with the FPU.

 ### Organization
-There are 3 sections in Assembly.
+There are 3 main sections in our assembly.

 `.data` - Used to declare initialized variables.